Kristina01111000/Drws_site/README.md

 - Blurb contact?

 3/20

 - Put logos of the podcasts next to the links on podcast page
 - Check that https://growingholistically.com/discover-your-4-element-personhood-score/ is correctly linked everywhere
-- See if there is a default password for everybody, don’t think so
-- Tell them to autosave password if they want to

-3/27

-- Make the podcast info for coming out june 21stish https://thelaurajanelaytonshow.com/
-- Make it so that the wellness check is for anyone and the tabulator and other stuff is for people who have an account

 4/3
 - Make the new page for the podcast coming out june 21stish https://thelaurajanelaytonshow.com/ -> need pdf copy of new book